Leah1977/Fit_Time_MS4/README.md

 ![Registration Form](media/readmeimages/signup.png)

-Once users have registered they will be sent an email to confirm registration.
+Once users have registered, they will be sent an email to confirm registration.

 ![Confirmed Email](media/readmeimages/confirmemail.png)

 ## Sign In Form.

-There will be a signin form where registered users can fill in their user name and password to access further options to create, read, update or delete.
+There will be a sign-in form where registered users can fill in their user name and password to access further options to create, read, update or delete.

 ![Sign In Form](media/readmeimages/signin.png)